 Depending on the type of activity, caregivers may be able to enjoy a few quiet moments alone, or spend time bonding with their loved one.

-How to Adapt Activities for Adults with Alzheimer’s Disease
+How to Adapt Activities for Adults Living with Alzheimer’s Disease

 - Assess their skills.
-Understand your loved one’s abilities and suggest activities that are appropriate for their skill level.
+Understand your loved one’s abilities and suggest activities appropriate for their skill level.

 - Follow their interests.
 What does your loved one enjoy doing?
 If possible, modify those activities so they can continue to enjoy.

 - Set the stage for success.
 Your loved one may need assistance with starting an activity or remembering the correct sequence.
-Be ready to give guidance, but allow them to do as much as possible on their own.
-Give plenty of time for the activity and try to remain patient.
+Be ready to guide them, but allow them to do as much as possible independently.
+Give plenty of time for the activity, and try to remain patient.

 - Keep safety in mind.
-Adjust activities based on your loved one’s physical limitations such as impaired sight or hearing, or limited mobility.
+Modify activities based on your loved one’s physical limitations, such as impaired sight or hearing or limited mobility.

-- Have a back-up plan.
-Be prepared with a few different activities, just in case your loved one isn’t interested in the one you suggest.
+- Have a backup plan.
+Be prepared with a few different activities in case your loved one isn’t interested in the one you suggest.

-Keep in mind that you likely will need to adjust activities as your loved one moves through the stages of Alzheimer’s disease or dementia.
+Remember that you likely will need to modify activities as your loved one moves through the stages of Alzheimer’s disease or dementia.

-Look for opportunities throughout your day where you can involve you loved one.
-Can they help you set the table, or dry the dishes after a meal?
+Look for opportunities throughout your day where you can involve your loved one.
+Can they help you set the table or dry the dishes after a meal?
 Do they enjoy gardening or other types of yard work?

-- Paint, draw or write.
+Paint, draw or write.
 If your loved one enjoys being creative, consider purchasing an art kit that you can do together.
-A trip to your local craft store, or a quick search online will yield dozens of art projects that you can try.
-Does your loved one enjoying writing?
-Encourage them to write their favorite memories down, so they can be shared with other members of the family.
+A trip to your local craft store or a quick search online will yield dozens of art projects you can try.
+Does your loved one enjoy writing?
+Encourage them to write their favorite memories down so they can be shared with other family members.

-- Sing or Dance.
-Do you know what type of music your loved one enjoys listening to?
-If you have a Spotify account, consider creating different playlists that can be used for different situations – relaxing, bedtime, etc. If your loved one enjoys moving to the music, create a mix and join them on the dance floor!
+Sing or Dance.
+Do you know what type of music your loved one likes listening to?
+Consider creating different playlists that can be used for different situations – relaxing, bedtime, etc. If your loved one enjoys moving to the music, create a mix and join them on the dance floor!